-I caught up recently with a business owner friend who is doing really well for herself.
-Running a service based business from home suits her lifestyle perfectly.
+I caught up recently with a business owner friend who is doing well for herself.
+Running a service-based business from home suits her lifestyle perfectly.
 From here she can manage her business and her family with ease.
-She loves being able to fit her clients in around school drop off and pick up, and gives her weekends to building her local community.
-Our conversation was humming along beautifully as we shared our highs and lows and ups and downs of business building.
+She loves being able to fit her clients in around school drop off and pick up and gives her weekends to building her local community.
+Our conversation was humming along beautifully as we shared our highs and lows and the ups and downs of business building.
 My eyes sparkled as we moved on to discuss the ambitions she has for her growth, and we explored what that might look like for her.
 It can be tricky to develop a growth strategy for a service-based business that currently runs from home, and the talk that I had with my friend highlighted one of the core reasons why.

 Every business in the world can be slotted into one of four categories: